LLMeBench

 README:

 This repository contains code for the LLMeBench framework (described in this paper).
-The framework currently supports evaluation of a variety of NLP tasks using three model providers: OpenAI (e.g., GPT), HuggingFace Inference API, and Petals (e.g., BLOOMZ); it can be seamlessly customized for any NLP task, LLM model and dataset, regardless of language.
+The framework currently supports evaluation of a variety of NLP tasks using different model providers such as OpenAI (e.g., GPT), HuggingFace Inference API, Azure, and Petals (e.g., BLOOMZ); it can be seamlessly customized for any NLP task, LLM model and dataset, regardless of language.

 Developing LLMeBench is an ongoing effort and it will be continuously expanded.
 Currently, the framework features the following: